bab3l/go-netbox/docs/RackRole.md

 ### NewRackRole

-`func NewRackRole(id int32, url string, displayUrl string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, ) *RackRole`
+`func NewRackRole(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, ) *RackRole`

 NewRackRole instantiates a new RackRole object
 This constructor will assign default values to properties that have it defined,